ceduardd/dronesolution/README.md

 ## Description

 A web application building with Node.js as backend and OracleXE18c as database engine.
-This repositorie contain the source code of the client side.
+This repositorie contain the source code.

 Design building with Tailwind CSS